SkyTradeLinks/solana-land/README.md

 Finally, drone operators then locate verified airspaces, and proceed to rent them for a fee.
 This process mints a rental nft valid for a specific timeframe, as well as distributes the fee to the land owner.

-Here is an overview of the UI for the minting process:
+Here is an overview of the UI for the minting process (click for full recording):

 <div>
     <a href="https://www.loom.com/share/ef2fa9bc3d0f4c47851cabb4f12b1963">